nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > you are not advised to do so because a mismatch in the format will corrupt the data.
 > Make a copy of the file before making changes if you have to do so manually.

-#### 4.7.2 results.json
+#### 4.7.2 subjectResults.json / topicResults.json
-You can find this file under each subject and topic folder.
-It stores the quiz results you have obtained from attempting the quiz under a specific subject or topic.
-An example of the file content is shown below.
+One `subjectResults.json` will be created under each subject folder, and one `topicResults.json` will be created under each topic folder. `subjectResults.json` stores the quiz results you have obtained from doing quizzes under a subject, while `topicResults.json` stores the quiz results you have obtained from doing quizzes under a topic.
+Both of the files have the same content format, and an example of the file content is shown below.

 <pre>
 [